 An AV fistula is a direct connection between the patient’s artery and one of the nearby veins.
 This is actually the absolute best option for gaining access that a patient can have because it is using all of their own tissue.
 The fistula also resists clotting and infection.

 An AV graft, which is also on occasion called a bridge graft, is an indirect way to create a connection between the artery and a vein.
 In this case, a plastic tube is most commonly used, but on occasion, a donated cadaver artery or vein can be used.

 The hemodialysis graft is oftentimes ready to use about 3 weeks after the patient’s surgery.
 However, AV grafts are usually not as long-lasting as AV fistulas, but if the patient cares for the graft well, it can last for several years.

-Schedule an Appointment with Advanced Vascular Associates
+Schedule an Appointment with Advanced Vascular Associates in Northern New Jersey

 Doctors at Advanced Vascular Associates and Vein Care Center provide the latest and most effective vascular access services including Fistulas, Grafts, Catheters.
 Call (973) 540-9700 today to schedule a consultation.